-TrekNews.net is your daily dose of Star Trek news, reviews, interviews and culture.
-Providing the latest updates related to “Star Trek Beyond”, the new Star Trek series on CBS All Access, along with coverage of past television series and films, conventions, fan films, video games, books, humor, comics, collecting and more.
+TrekNews.net is your daily dose of Star Trek news, reviews, interviews, and culture.
+We provide the latest updates on Star Trek: Picard, Star Trek: Discovery, Star Trek: Short Treks, Star Trek: Lower Decks, Star Trek: Strange New Worlds, Star Trek: Section 31, upcoming feature film projects, along with coverage of past television series and films, conventions, home video releases, video games, books, comics, collecting and more.

-STAR TREK and all related marks, logos and characters are owned by CBS Studios Inc. TrekNews.net, the website, the promotion thereof and/or any exhibition of material created by TrekNews.net is not endorsed or sponsored by or affiliated with CBS/Paramount Pictures or the STAR TREK franchise.
+STAR TREK and all related marks, logos, and characters are owned by CBS Studios Inc. TrekNews.net, the website, the promotion thereof and/or any exhibition of material created by TrekNews.net is not endorsed or sponsored by or affiliated with CBS/Paramount Pictures or the STAR TREK franchise.

 John is a Sociology Professor who studies Star Trek fans and its cultural effects.
 He and his wife, fellow sociology professor Maria Jose, have written for Star Trek: The Official Magazine and they have contributed to the recent Star Trek II: The Wrath of Khan Expanded Soundtrack release.
 John, his wife, and son Nicky enjoy collecting Star Trek and sharing news of new items with fellow fans.

 Alex works as a tax attorney advising non-profit organizations and, as a hobby, directs theater plays with the Bulgarian Amateur Theater in Boston.
 Like many performance art lovers, Alex enjoys writing reviews for plays, dance performances, and movies.
-She became an avid Star Trek fan in the ’90s, when she first watched TNG in her native country of Bulgaria.
-Alex is fluent in Bulgarian, Brazilian Portuguese, Russian and French.
+She became an avid Star Trek fan in the ’90s when she first watched TNG in her native country of Bulgaria.
+Alex is fluent in Bulgarian, Brazilian Portuguese, Russian, and French.

-Alton is a Marriage and Family Therapist, Media Psychologist, Singer, Sci-Fi fan, Techie and Politico who has loved Star Trek in all it’s incarnations, since the early 1980’s.
+Alton is a Marriage and Family Therapist, Media Psychologist, Singer, Sci-Fi fan, Techie, and Politico who has loved Star Trek in all its incarnations, since the early 1980s.
 Born abroad, when Alton first arrived in the United States, he found The Wrath of Khan playing at the San Francisco Airport, planting seeds for his lifelong love of the franchise.

 Willie is a long-time aficionado of cartoons, comic book superheroes, games, and science fiction.
-He’s a big fan of Stark Trek in general and the 24th Century in particular, and plans to move there as soon as he can afford to slingshot himself around the sun.
+He’s a big fan of Stark Trek in general and the 24th Century in particular and plans to move there as soon as he can afford to slingshot himself around the sun.
 In the meantime, he spends his time drawing comics and cartoons.